lazywithclass/winston-cloudwatch/README.md

  * level - defaults to `info`
  * logGroupName - `string` or `function`
  * logStreamName - `string` or `function`
+ * cloudWatchLogs - `AWS.CloudWatchLogs` instance, used to set custom AWS instance. aws* and proxyServer options do not get used if this is set.
  * awsAccessKeyId
  * awsSecretKey
  * awsRegion